S.T.E.A.M. Day

 What is the Primary One Admissions System?

-The Primary One Admission System process is divided into two stages: the Discretionary Places Admissions stage and a Central Allocation stage.
-In summary, parents who have particular schools in mind should apply for the Discretionary Places Admissions stage.
-Parents who don’t just fill out the application form and wait until the Central Allocation stage to find out which school they have been allocated to.
+The Primary One Admission System process is divided into two stages: the Discretionary Places Admissions stage and the Central Allocation stage.
+In summary, parents who have a particular school in mind should apply for the Discretionary Places Admissions stage.
+Others who don’t have a preferred school can fill out the application form and wait until the Central Allocation stage to find out which school they have been allocated to.
 The entire system is administered by the Education Bureau of Hong Kong.
-To see if your child is eligible to apply under the POAS for the 2024 school year, they will need to meet these eligibility criteria:
+To see if your child is eligible to apply under the POAS for the 2026 school year, they will need to meet these eligibility criteria:

-• Has never been allocated a Primary 1 place
+• Never been allocated a Primary One place

 School nets